Change of measure through the Legendre transform: Perspectives

-\paragraph{Legendre transform of the entropy.} We might be willing to tradeoff some tighteness on the bound for more tractable expressions.
-One could for instance decide to explore the Legendre transform of the $f$-entropy, which is defined as
+For some choices of $f$, it might be convenient to trade-off some tightness on the bound for more tractable expressions.
+A possible way to gain tractability could be to study the Legendre transform of the $f$-entropy, which is defined as